jkkivenko/dawson-tabletop/Spacecraft/Spacecraft.md

 Not all Spacecraft have the capacity to travel between stars.
 Those that can travel interstellar distances faster-than-light are commonly called FTL ships, lightspeed ships, or simply Starships.
 These are equipped with an FTL Drive, a complex device required for lightspeed travel and beyond.
 Settled star systems sometimes use non-FTL vessels for cheaper transport across short distances.

+# Building a Spacecraft

+Whether you're a GM looking to populate your world or a Player trying to build your  dream ship, there is a simple process to help guide you through building a vessel.
+First, select your Spacecraft's Class (see below) and start with the base Spacecraft for that class.
+Congratulations!
+You've already built a Spacecraft which can fly around in space and might even have some other systems pre-installed.
+Next (and I'm sorry that this is how I did it) navigate to the graph view in Obsidian and filter by the tag corresponding to your Spacecraft's class.
+This should show you a branching tree of all the possible upgrades your Spacecraft can have, but note that the arrows indicate pre-requisites.
+You can only choose an ability if you already have all the upgrades with arrows pointing towards it.

 # Spacecraft Classes

-Spacecraft are broadly classified into 5 classes, with each class corresponding to larger and more powerful craft.
+Spacecraft are broadly classified into 5 classes, corresponding to progressively larger and more powerful craft.
 Most sensors can tell a Spacecraft's class from a quick scan, allowing Characters to conveniently identify a Spacecraft's general size and capabilities.
+Multiple example craft are provided for inspiration, but the limits of Spacecraft creation are far beyond the selection given below.

 ## [[Orbit-class]]